Goals of Guard Dog Training – Itsaboutdog

 • Temperament: Look for a confident, alert dog, not one that’s fearful or excessively aggressive.

-• Trainability: Choose a dog intelligent and eager to learn.
+• Trainability: Choose a dog that is intelligent and eager to learn.

 • Physical Requirements: Consider your space and climate.
 Short-coated breeds won’t fare well guarding outdoor areas in winter.